The Wrong Guy

 June 21, 2004

-During our stay, we ate a breakfast of warm grease every day at Cracker Barrel.
+During our stay in North Carolina, we ate a breakfast of warm grease every day at Cracker Barrel.
 It was right next door to the hotel, and the only game in town.

 If you don’t know, Cracker Barrel is a greasy chain restaurant attached to a crappy souvenir shop.
-In front, they sell T-shirts, hats, assorted jellies, candies, books, mugs, et cetera, and in back, they serve scrambled eggs to busloads of tourists.
+In front, they sell T-shirts, hats, assorted jellies, candies, books, mugs, et cetera, much of it emblazoned with their unmistakable yellow and brown logo, while in back, they serve scrambled eggs to busloads of tourists.
 The waitresses wear brown aprons embroidered with gold stars.
 Fee noticed that some of the waitresses had two stars, and others three.
 One woman even had four.
 So when our waitress came around to refill our coffees, Fee asked her: "What's the meaning of the stars?"

 "The more stars we have," she said, as she poured, "the better rate we get on our health insurance."